2018–19 Manchester City F.C. season: FA Cup

 Manchester City entered the competition in the third round and were given a home tie against Rotherham United.
 The fourth round draw was made live on BBC by Robbie Keane and Carl Ikeme from Wolverhampton on 7 January 2019.
 The fifth round draw was broadcast live on BBC on 28 January 2019, with Alex Scott and Ian Wright conducting the draw.
 The quarter-finals draw was made on 18 February by Darren Fletcher & Wayne Bridge.

 EFL Cup

 Manchester City entered the competition in the third round as the defending champions and were drawn away to Oxford United.
 A home tie against Fulham was confirmed for the fourth round.
 The semi-finals draw was made live on Sky Sports by Piers Morgan and Peter Crouch on 19 December 2018.
-City advanced to the final and won, defending the title by defeating Chelsea on penalties after a goalless draw over the 120 minutes.
+City advanced to the final, defending their title by defeating Chelsea on penalties after a goalless draw over the 120 minutes.

 UEFA Champions League

-On 30 August, Manchester City were drawn in Group F of the UEFA Champions League alongside Shakhtar Donetsk, Lyon and 1899 Hoffenheim.
+On 30 August 2018, Manchester City were drawn in Group F of the UEFA Champions League alongside Shakhtar Donetsk, Lyon and 1899 Hoffenheim.